kubeflow/community/committee-distribution/kubeflow-distribution-policy.md

 they run Kubeflow subprojects, each Kubeflow Distribution MUST meet the following criteria to be listed in [the Kubeflow Website](https://www.kubeflow.org/docs/started/installing-kubeflow/#kubeflow-distributions):

-- Be compatible with **n-2** version of Kubeflow Community Distribution
+- Be compatible with **n-2** major version of Kubeflow Community Distribution
 - Being listed in one of Kubeflow subprojects [`ADOPTERS.md`](https://github.com/kubeflow/community/blob/master/ADOPTERS.md) files
 - Well defined documentation website